A senior statesman of the Boston market, Choate condenses a lot of exciting development opportunities into its one office.

 "I know a lot of us would be willing to grab a coffee and talk about our experiences if asked.”

-“One of our key strengths is having all of our talent and expertise under one roof,” adds director of talent development & legal recruiting, Elaine Bortman, “so we're looking for strong collaborators.
+“One of our key strengths is having all of our talent and expertise under one roof,” adds chief of talent development & legal recruiting, Elaine Bortman, “so we're looking for strong collaborators.
 Candidates should be ambitious, smart and interested in working hard, but beyond that we need to see an interest in the firm's work, and the work of our clients.”
 Behavioral interviewing techniques are used to ascertain such traits.
 “If we ask for evidence of team-based accomplishments and the interviewee uses 'I' a lot instead of 'we,' we'd be inclined to probe further on their collaborative skills,” she continues.

 For more insider info, “don't be afraid to reach out,” nudged one junior associate.
 “It's often said at law school but rarely taken advantage of.
 I know a lot of us would be willing to grab a coffee and talk about our experiences if asked.”